Royals Plan Crackdown On Websites Using Fake Duchess Meghan Quotes To Sell Diet Pills

 — Daily Express (@Daily_Express) July 18, 2019

-Some sites have gone even further, with fake quotes from Markle saying that the Palace wants her to stop pursuing her own weight loss line even though weight loss pills are her “passion project.”
+Some sites have gone even further, using fake quotes from Markle saying that the Palace wants her to stop pursuing her own weight loss line even though weight loss pills are her “passion project.”

-Another website states that they are quoting from a rare interview with Duchess Meghan in which she discusses her weight and weight loss efforts with a nonexistent publication called Entertainment Today.
-In the fake interview, she is quoted as saying she is obsessed with her weight,
+Another website states they are quoting from a rare interview with Duchess Meghan in which she discusses her weight and weight loss efforts with a nonexistent publication called Entertainment Today.
+In the made up interview, she is quoted as saying she is obsessed with her weight,

 “They know how much I obsess over weight loss and I put my entire heart and soul into this product to make it perfect.”

-It continues saying that she has traveled the world for ten years sourcing ingredients for a weight loss remedy.
+The ad continues, saying that Meghan has traveled the world for ten years sourcing ingredients for a weight loss remedy.

-Buckingham Palace wouldn’t specifically detail how they plan to tackle this issue, but they are going to “follow our normal course of action” to tackle the scammers.
+Buckingham Palace would not specifically detail how they plan to tackle this issue except to say they will “follow [their] normal course of action” to tackle the scammers.

-Since her engagement to Prince Harry, Duchess Meghan has not discussed her weight publicly, and the only thing she had ever revealed about her diet was that she has reduced her intake of meat and animal products.
+Since her engagement to Prince Harry, Duchess Meghan has not publicly discussed her weight.
+The only aspect of her diet she has revealed was that she has reduced her meat and animal products intake.
 There is no evidence she has ever been on a keto diet.